Color, 1980, 106 mins. 47 secs.

 Despite claims on some posters that this film was shot in scope, The Changeling was filmed hard-matted at 1.85:1 and suffered terribly on video for decades.
 The drab, nearly unwatchable laserdisc from Vestron and the VHS cassettes from HBO back in the early days conveyed none of the rich, burnished textures in the house or the vibrant, eerie blues of many scenes which take place at twilight.
 The HBO DVD in 2000 finally got in the ballpark with much more robust colors and deeper blacks than before, plus a pleasant surround mix filled with nice ambient effects.
 No extras are present on that one apart from some cast and crew bios.
 After that the film went out of commission in the U.S. for many years, though the same transfer ended up in other countries like Australia and, by the look of it, was sourced for a pitiful 2016 Japanese Blu-ray best avoided entirely.

 In 2017, Severin Films announced plans to release the newly remastered film on Blu-ray and set many horror fans' heart fluttering.
 That promise came to pass in 2018 with a Blu-ray available in a standard edition, a limited slipcase edition with a CD soundtrack (the same as the first disc in Percepto's essential release showcasing the superb score by Ken Wannberg, Rick Wilkins and Howard Blake), and a bundle featuring the limited Blu-ray, an enamel pin, and a ball that's tailor made for spicing up your next screening with friends.
 The Blu-ray itself is mirrored in the U.K. with a nearly simultaneous release featuring the same video extras (minus Severin's still gallery) and taken from the same transfer of the film itself, plus an exclusive bound booklet with new liner notes by Kevin Lyons, production notes and an archival interview.
 (The cover art by Christopher Shy is pretty killer, too.)
 The transfer itself looks great and should come as a major relief to fans of the film; derived from an interpositive, it's much more detailed than ever before with fine grain still intact (essential for darker scenes in particular) and those rich, earthy colors now looking even better than ever.
-An English DTS-HD MA 5.1 track is subtle but immersive with some nice atmospheric effects throughout, and optional English subtitles are provided; a 2.0 option is also provided that ports over the usual theatrical mix we know and love.
+An English DTS-HD MA 5.1 track is subtle but immersive with some nice atmospheric effects throughout, and optional English subtitles are provided; a 2.0 option is also provided that ports over the usual theatrical mix we know and love, and it's still wonderfully manipulative.
 Additional audio options (Dolby Digital) are provided in Spanish, Italian, and German.
+It's worth noting that the initial pressing had a handful of snippets of dialogue and sound effects missing from the 5.1 track of the Severin release and some sync issues on both (not the UK, which at least partially fixed the major issues), which was adjusted for a corrected pressing that was taken from an unrestored master with element damage and then substituted with a third.
+Got all that?